The Opportunity in Carbon Neutrality

-Carbon neutrality provides a competitive edge at the moment and if could set you apart from others in your industry.
-In the beverage sector, Carlsberg has committed to carbon neutrality with its ‘Together towards zero’ initiative.
-They see this as important, not only to contribute to climate action, but also as part of its“industry-leading sustainability ambitions”.
+Carbon neutrality provides a competitive edge and it could set you apart from others in your industry.
+In the beverage sector, Carlsberg have committed to carbon neutrality with a ‘Together towards zero’ initiative.
+They see this as important, not only to contribute to climate action, but also as part of its “industry-leading sustainability ambitions”.
 This is a valuable opportunity for them to stand out in the market, a promotional opportunity to engage their customers and employees, and, with the opening of the first carbon neutral brewery in Sweden last year, enabled them to be seen as innovators in their industry.

-Carbon Neutrality reinforces your current disclosures as the process to achieve neutrality provides you with valuable data.
-This includes long-term targets that can be used in your annual reporting and will likely make it easier for you to complying with new developments in disclosures, such as the TFCD recommendations.
+Carbon neutrality will also help to bolster your current disclosures as the process involved in obtaining neutrality will provide you with valuable data.
+This can be used in your annual reporting and will likely make it easier for you to comply with new developments in disclosures, such as the TFCD recommendations.
 There is an opportunity now to sit above the standard benchmark in disclosures.

 Reduce costs with energy efficiency measures

-As you work to reduce your emissions of CO2, identifying energy efficiency measures will likely reduce your energy costs.
-Many organizations see significant savings.
+As you work to reduce your emissions of CO2 you will identify energy efficiency measures that will likely reduce your energy costs.
+Many organisations see significant savings.
 Microsoft initiated their smarter building project in 2013 using software solutions to make their buildings more energy efficient, their processes more streamlined and their working environments more comfortable.
 They saved approximately $ 1.5 million in energy in 2013 and recovered their investment in just 18 months.
-Furthermore as a de facto price on carbon, offsets are a key way to support clean development globally while also acting as an incentive to reduce emissions further.

 Contribute to the Sustainable Development Goals